Fractured Magic: Chapter Fourteen

 “That has nothing to do with our mission,” Roman pointed out.

 Roman stiffened beside Maebhe.
 When he looked at her, his dark eyes were serious.
-“I may be afraid, but you don’t need to be.
+“I may be afraid, but you don’t have to be.
 As long as you stay behind me, I’ll keep you safe.”

 “Seems like they’d kill me just for being orinian, too.”